Slawomir Gromadzki

 To avoid responsibility, Pilate sent Jesus to Herod Antipas (ruler of Galilee), who was in Jerusalem.
 Herod mocked Him and returned him to Pilate.

-Heavy crossbar (patibulum) placed on Christ and carried to Golgotha (8 AM- 9 AM).
-Christs collapsed 3 times under the heavy load.
+Heavy crossbar (patibulum) was placed on Christ and carried to Golgotha (8 AM- 9 AM).
+Christs repeatedly collapsed under the heavy load.

-Jesus was nailed to the cross at 9 AM (the third hour) on Friday (in the 1st century, the “day” was divided into twelve equal parts (hours) of light.
-Sunrise (around 6 AM) at that that time of the year was the beginning hour of the day.
-7 AM was the first hour, 9 AM was the third hour, 12 AM was the sixth hour, 3 PM was the nineth hour and 6 PM the twelfth hour).
+Jesus was nailed to the cross at 9 AM (the third hour) on Friday.
+In the 1st century, the “day” was divided into twelve equal parts (hours) of daylight.
+Sunrise (around 6 AM at that time of the year) marked the beginning of the first hour of the day.
+Thus, approximately 6 AM was the first hour, 9 AM the third hour, 12 PM (noon) the sixth hour, and 3 PM the ninth hour.

 Jesus died on the day of the Passover (14th of Nisan), becoming the true Paschal Lamb.
-When darkness fell over the land, this was roughly 12:00 PM (noon).
-In the Gospels (Matthew, Mark, and Luke), it is recorded that Jesus died at the “ninth hour” (3:00 PM), at the same time the passover lamb was offered.
+The supernatural darkness fell over the land, around 12:00 PM (noon time).
+In the Gospels (Matthew, Mark, and Luke), it is recorded that Jesus died at the “ninth hour” (3:00 PM), at the same time when the Passover lamb was offered.

-Jesus’s body was washed, embalmed and buried before sunset.
+Jesus’s body was washed, embalmed and buried before sunset (before 5 PM).
 On that specific day in Jerusalem, the estimated Sunset was at 5:24 PM.

 INTERROGATED SEVEN TIMES